-If the Charter School determines the student is reasonably able to complete the Charter School's graduation requirements by the end of the student's fifth year of high school, the Charter School shall do the following:
+If the Charter School determines the student is reasonably able to complete the Charter School's additional graduation requirements by the end of the student's fifth year of high school, the Charter School shall do the following:

-- 1. Inform the student of the student's option to remain at the Charter School for a fifth year to complete the Charter School's graduation requirements. - 2.
-Inform the student, and the educational rights holder for the student, about how remaining in school for a fifth year to complete the Charter School's graduation requirements will affect the student's ability to gain admission to a postsecondary educational institution. - 3.
-Provide information to the student about transfer opportunities available through the California Community Colleges. - 4.
-Permit the student to stay at the Charter School for a fifth year to complete the Charter School's graduation requirements upon agreement with the student, if the student is 18 years of age or older, or, if the student is under 18 years of age, upon agreement with the educational rights holder for the student.
+- 1. Consult with the student and the student's ERH regarding the student's option to remain at the Charter School for a fifth year to complete the Charter School's graduation requirements consistent with the laws regarding continuous enrollment and satisfactory progress for Charter School students over age 19. - 2.
+Consult with the student, and the ERH for the student, about how remaining in school for a fifth year to complete the Charter School's graduation requirements will affect the student's ability to gain admission to a postsecondary educational institution.

+- 3. Consult with and provide information to the student about transfer opportunities available through the California Community Colleges. - 4.
+Permit the student to stay at the Charter School for a fifth year to complete the Charter School's graduation requirements upon agreement with the student, if the student is 18 years of age or older, or, if the student is under 18 years of age, upon agreement with the ERH for the student. - 5.
+Consult with the student, and the student's ERH, regarding the student's option to remain in the school of origin.